caneff/caneff/README.md

-Senior Data Scientist with 16 years of experience.
+Senior Data Scientist with 16 years of experience at Google.
 I help companies understand their impact by building the right metrics and visualizing them the right way.

 A few things I've done: